MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 ### Import Specification File

-The import specification is a JSON file that serves as the master import file and provides information such as the desired account name, subscription, account region, storage account information, and location of the identity mapping file.
+The import specification is a JSON file that serves as the file to provide import settings.
+It includes information such as the desired account name, storage account information, and location of the identity mapping file.
 Most of fields are auto-populated, some fields require user input prior to attempting an import.

 ![Newly generated import specification file](_img/migration-import/importSpecNotFilledOut.png)